In my last post, I covered Stephen Curry’s shooting form and talked about what makes him a deadly 3-point shooter.

 Today Kobe has the reputation of a pure shooter, his lifetime percentage of 84% from the free-throw line clearly shows that he was a quality shooter.

 But how did Kobe get so good at shooting?

 Watch this video that explains the evolution of his game and the changes he had to make in order to improve his shot.

 So as you can see there’s a few reasons why Kobe got dramatically better in shooting the ball, but perhaps the most prominent one is this – the finger.

-The finger is the first thing we notice which Kobe does differently.
-He holds his index finger after he shoots the ball.
+The finger is the first thing we notice which Kobe did differently.
+He held his index finger after he shot the ball.